mugtaba-subahi/rn.athan.uk/README.md

 - [ ] Change app name on homescreen to 'Athan'
 - [ ] Upgrade to Reanimated v4 (needs new architecture)
 - [ ] Upgrade to Expo SDK v52+ (new architecture)
-- [ ] Support for locations outside London (will be a standalone project)
+- [ ] Support for locations outside London (will be an open source standalone project)
 - [ ] Add widget support
 - [ ] Add Qibla direction finder